WTR-GITHUB/PYTHON_II_PART/Python-Advanced-‐--Lecture-03.-Generators,-yeld-keyword..md

 ## `Introduction`
-In Python, a generator is a type of iterable, like lists or tuples.
-Unlike lists, they don't allow indexing with arbitrary indices, but they can still be iterated through with for loops.
-They can be created using functions and the yield keyword.
+In Python, a `generator` is a special type of `iterable` **that produces a sequence of values one at a time**.
+This is in contrast to a `list`, **which stores all of its values in memory at once**.
+Generators are more **memory-efficient**, as they only produce the `values` that are **actually needed**.
+This can be useful for large or infinite sequences of data.

+`Generators` are created using a `yield` statement.
+The yield statement is similar to the `return` statement, but it instead **suspends execution of the function and returns a value**.
+The next time the function is called, execution resumes from where it left off.

 ## `Overview`
-Generators are a type of `iterable`, like lists or tuples.
-They do not store their contents in memory, but instead generate each value on the fly.
+Generators are a type of `iterable`, like `lists` or `tuples`.
+They **do not store their contents in memory**, but instead generate each value on the fly.

 ```python
 def count_up_to(x):